georgeherby/PoGoScansWiki/docs/arceus/channel_alerts.rst

 .. note::

-	You can list Pokémon by name, or dex number.
+	You can list Pokémon exclusions by name, or dex number.

 * ``<areaexclusions>`` - Optional.
 If you’ve chosen "all" ``<area>``, you can exclude certain areas from generating an alert by providing a comma-separated list here.